 Route

-Cape Camino currently makes up a total distance of approximately 650 kms over 36 days.
+Cape Camino currently makes up a total distance of approximately 700 kms over 40 days.

-The Berg River then provides life-giving water to a range of farming practices as well as the three Moravian communities all along the Piketberge.
 This is a unique and special section to explore.
 Four farmers on or near the river host the first four days from their farm homes - converted styles and other farm buildings.
 And two of the Moravian Church settlements are still home to communities of the church.
 The third has been sold and converted into a family homestead.

 Aurora hosts the next section along this stretch and also acts as the gatekeeper to the third section - the harsh and beautiful Sandveld and Strand.
 Not for the faint-hearted, these long stretches provide passage over the hills and into Redelinghuys.
 From there the route heads to the coast, into Langebaan, Yzerfontein, Grotto Bay and farm stays near Darling.